MATERIAL PRICES

 Sheet Metal Price Today: Price, Trends and Forecast 2026 | Tacto

-Current sheet metal price based on Fastmarkets CRC and HDG Northwest Europe (CRC around 775 EUR/t, HDG around 810 EUR/t, ArcelorMittal May offers 850 and 880 EUR/t).
-Trend analysis on the HRC upward convergence path, the new EU tariff-rate-quota regime from 1 July 2026 (47 percent quota cut), the melt-and-pour documentation requirement from 1 October, and the CBAM uplift on Turkish and Indian CRC imports.
+Current sheet metal price based on Fastmarkets CRC and HDG Northwest Europe (CRC around 690 EUR/t, HDG around 680 EUR/t in early June, still below the April peak).
+Trend analysis on the 19 May 2026 European Parliament vote on the new steel safeguard, the TRQ regime from 1 July 2026, the melt-and-pour requirement from 1 October, and the CRC anti-dumping case against five countries.
 Scenarios and procurement recommendations for European industrial buyers.

 METHODOLOGY